realchoubey/SubgraphDemo/README.md

+# Building a full stack dApp using The Graph

-# Creating & Deploying a Subgraph
+## Creating & Deploying a Subgraph

-## What are Subgraphs?
+### What are Subgraphs?

 - A subgraph is a custom API built on blockchain data.